-On September 18, 2016, Harel Insurance was informed that it had been awarded 7% of the tender published by the Ministry of Finance Accountant General for motor property insurance and compulsory motor insurance of state employees for 2017.
+On September 18, 2016, Harel Insurance was informed that it had been awarded 7% of the tender published by the Accountant General for motor property insurance and compulsory motor insurance of state employees for 2017.
 The results of the tender are not expected to significantly affect the financial results of Harel Insurance.